codebypaulina/challenges2/agile-workflow-and-user-stories/README.md

 #### Acceptance criteria

 - The amount, category, & date fields are required
-- If the amount / date is empty, show an error message "XXXXXXXXX"
+- If the amount / date is empty, show an error message "Please enter a valid amount / date"
 - If no category is selected, set a default category "Miscellaneous" & show a message "Expense added successfully to _Miscellaneous_"
 - After the expense is added, show a message "Expense added successfully"